Key Person Insurance Taxation and How to Avoid It

 Get Personalized Quotes Tailored to Your Company’s Needs

-Summary of Key Man Insurance Taxation
+Frequently Asked Questions about Key Man Insurance Taxation

 ¹ All of the above tax information is for information purposes only and is provided to explain the basic tax treatment of life insurance based on the Internal Revenue Code.
-Any individual or entity considering any life insurance policy should consult with their own CPA or tax/legal advisor that understands their particular tax circumstances and the rules governing their state.
+Any individual or entity considering any life insurance policy should consult with their own CPA or tax/legal advisor who understands their particular tax circumstances and the rules governing their state.
 In no way is this information intended to be tax or legal advice.

 Written by